Wintry Forest – Colours and yarn amounts for my wall hangings

 Sorbet

-Sorbet is the latest pattern from Ana Morais Soares.
-I had the pleasure to test this beauty during May.
+Sorbet is the latest pattern from Ana Morais Soares from One Skein of Love.
+I had the pleasure of testing this beautiful design during May 2022.

-The original blanket is made with a colour changing yarn.
-Ana used Hobbii Twister, a Cotton / Acrylic mix in sport weight.
+The original blanket was made with a colour-changing yarn, Hobbii Twister.
+It’s a Cotton / Acrylic blend in sport weight.
+The blanket features three different patterns, and the instructions include three different layouts.

-I probably miscalculated!
-To achieve this, I would have needed 2 more repeats in the width.
-My blanket is now only 80 cm wide and so I have also reduced the length slightly.
+Originally, my blanket was supposed to be 90 x 130 cm in size, just like Ana’s version.
+I must have miscalculated!
+To achieve that, I would have needed two more repeats across the width.
+My blanket is now only 80 cm wide, so I’ve shortened the length a little too.

 I am happy!

-Here are some more details about my Sorbet
+Here are a few more details about my Sorbet

 Pattern